preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-publishing-3.png

-Creating a Template for a Team Site
+Create a Template for a Team Site
 -----------------------------------------
 Do the following: